Internet Information Services (IIS, formerly Internet Information Server) is a Microsoft web server created for use with the Windows NT family.

 1. UrlScan 3.1

-UrlScan 3.1 is a security tool that helps to protect IIS against cyber attacks.
+UrlScan 3.1 is a security tool that helps to protect IIS web servers against cyber attacks.
 There are a number of added protections that you get from using UrlScan 3.1 that you don’t get from the standard version of IIS.

 First, this tool can restrict HTTP requests that will be processed by IIS.
 Blocking some HTTP requests is advantageous because it protects against requests that can be part of a cyber attack.

-In addition, UrlScan 3.1 can also filter HTTP values and headers to eliminate the risk of SQL injection attacks.
+Also, UrlScan 3.1 can also filter HTTP values and headers to eliminate the risk of SQL injection attacks.
 This is done by creating deny rules which prohibit certain requests that could be malicious.
 To make sure that you don’t block out legitimate connections there is also an AlwaysAllowedUrls section where you can specify URLs that should always be permitted.

 For further information, UrlScan 3.1 also provides log files that you can use for more sophisticated analysis.
 In practice, log files help to provide additional information on errors and other problematic activity on IIS.
 With this information, you can make changes and deliver a more reliable service.